HuzaifaBinMunir/Portfolio/README.md

 See code files for code to replace in the page.tsc file in src/app/page.tsx

 ## Ticket 4 — Build the Home and About Pages
+->  Step 1: Create the About page with command **" mkdir app/about "**
+-> Step 2: Add navigation to your Header.tsx